rancher/rancher.github.io/rancher/v1.4/en/installing-rancher/installing-server/index.md

 * Health check can be configured to use HTTP:8080 using `/ping` as your path.

 > **Note:** If you are using a self signed certificate, please read more about how to [configure your ELB in AWS under our SSL section]({{site.baseurl}}/rancher/{{page.version}}/{{page.lang}}/installing-rancher/installing-server/basic-ssl-config/#elb).

+<a id="alb"></a>

+### Running Rancher Server Behind an Application Load Balancer (ALB) in AWS

+You may use an Application Load Balancer (ALB) in AWS.
+Kubernetes still uses SPDY for some communications, so this will cause problems if you use Kubernetes environments.
+With an ALB, you will only need to direct the traffic to the advertised port (`--advertise-http-port`), which is by default `8080`.

 <a id="ldap"></a>